 Where to Stay

-Four Seasons Maui: The Four Seasons is the granddaddy of them all and definitely my #1 pick for a Maui honeymoon.
+Four Seasons Maui: The Four Seasons is the granddaddy of them all and definitely my #1 pick for a Maui honeymoon (any occasion really!).
 The resort is super luxurious and it’s located in Wailea which is much quieter (and more upscale) than the west side.
 The spa, the pools, the restaurants, and the beach…they’re all phenomenal.
 The only problem with staying here is you probably won’t ever want to leave the resort.
-Pricing starts at $450/night.
+Pricing starts at $550/night.
+Read my full review of my stay at the Four Seasons Maui here.
 Click here to check pricing and availability during your stay.

-Grand Wailea: This is my other number one hotel recommendation for families visiting Maui ; ) This is your best south side option.
+Grand Wailea: This is my number one hotel recommendation for families visiting Maui.
 While this is a world class resort for anyone (gorgeous open air lobby, plenty of shops, dynamite spa, amazing dining, and one of the island’s best beaches), it’s especially great for families.
 The Grand Wailea has one of the best pool complexes on Maui (probably anywhere really).
 The nine different pools include tons of water slides (they actually just opened a new “lava slide”, a rope swing area, a rapid river, water elevator, hot tubs, a swim up bar, and an adults only pool.
 The Grand Wailea also has a kids club, a teen club, a gaming lounge, and a ton of cultural activities to participate in.
 Pricing starts at $350/night.
 Click here to check pricing and availability during your stay.

 Fairmont Kea Lani: The Fairmont Kea Lani is the only resort on Maui that is exclusively suites so you’ll get quite a bit of space for a pretty penny.
 It’s located on beautiful Polo Beach, which is connected to Wailea beach and Ulua beach via a walkway.
 Click here to check pricing and availability and read my full review from my latest stay here.